philipok-1/Poker/README.md

 Poker
 =====

-A python poker engine with the modules:
+A python poker engine with three modules:

 Cards v.x is the game engine and deck/player generator